ykansu/react-recursion-detection-babel-plugin/README.md

 }
 ```

-For sandbox environments, you can use the plugin with babel-standalone:
+For sandbox environments, you can use the plugin with babel-standalone.
+You can try this example code to run on RunKit to test the plugin yourself:

 ```js
 const babel = require("@babel/standalone");